What is Cybercrime? Types and Tips to Stay Protected

 Understanding phishing emails and what they can do

-You will often receive emails and phone calls from scammers.
-These emails and phone calls are designed to mislead you and trick you into giving them your private information.
-Scammers pretend to be from companies you trust.
-Cybercriminals may also impersonate other individuals or companies, such as doctors, banks, bank employees, or government agencies.
-They may send you a copy of the actual payment or bank document, asking you to change your information, or they may just ask you to enter your details or give you your password.
+You will frequently be getting emails and phone calls from the scammers.
+The emails and phone calls are meant to confuse you and manipulate you into revealing your personal details.
+The scammers masquerade as firms you can trust.
+The cybercriminals also pose as other people or organizations, e.g., physicians, banks, bank staff, or government authorities.
+They can send you a copy of the original payment or bank document and request you to update your information, or they can simply request you to input your details or provide you with your password.

 Scammers may tell you that there has been a technical issue with your account, or they may say that you need to pay for some sort of service which you did not order.
 They will often ask you to pay to fix the problem, and if you agree to pay the scammers, they will make it look like you have given them the money.
 The scammer will then ask you to send them a new copy of your card or bank statement.
 In most cases, you will have sent the scammers the money, but this is just to get your money and then move on to the next victim.